node-red/node-red-node-test-helper/README.md

 ## Adding to your node project dependencies

-To add unit tests your node project test dependencies, add this test helper as follows:
+To add unit tests to your node project test dependencies, add this test helper as follows:

     npm install node-red-node-test-helper --save-dev